Again, gunmen invade Delta community, kill man, abduct wife – The Sun Nigeria

 Paul Osuyi, Asaba

-One person has been shot dead in yet another attack on Issele-Azagba community, Aniocha North Local Government Area of Delta State by unidentified gunmen.
+One person has been shot dead, again, in another attack on Issele-Azagba community, Aniocha North Local Government Area of Delta State by gunmen.

-The injured girl was initially treated at a local clinic before being transferred to the Federal Medical Centre (FMC), Asaba to extract the bullet.
+The injured girl was initially treated at a local clinic before being transferred to the Federal Medical Centre (FMC), Asaba.

-Sunday night’s attack was the second this month after a similar invasion on February 5, 2020, that left two persons dead.
-A 13-year-old girl was also abducted during that attack.

 Leave a Reply